QuietImCoding/Pluggy/README.md

 ## Pluggy Script Syntax

 The syntax of pluggy scripts revolves around the use of variables to store any string of text that isn't a command.
-That means that probably the most important command is the ```set``` command
+That means that probably the most important command is the `set` command

-The syntax of the ```set``` command is pretty simple. ```set <variable name> 'your string here'```.
+The syntax of the `set` command is pretty simple. `set <var name> 'your string here'`.
 One important thing to note here is that you need to use single quotes around your text. **Double quotes will not work!**

-The next important command is the ```goto``` command.
-This command is used to take your browser to a certain website.

-As an example, if you import the *animaldata.csv* file from the examples folder and just run ```goto url```, you'll see your browser going to the google URL for each animal in the file.

-Of course, the whole point of this project is interacting with the page so the language contains two functions to deal with page interaction: ```click``` and ```type```.
-These act like you would expect when using a website.
-You always want to click the element before you use the type command.
-Both commands expect to be using a string variable so even if you just want a short string you'll need to set the variable in advance.
+Besides the `set` command, there are four other basic commands you can use for interacting with the page.
+These are listed below.

+* `goto <website>` This command takes one argument and takes your browser to *website*.
+* `click <selector>` This command takes one argument and is used to click the element described by the CSS selector in *selector*.
+* `type <string>` This command takes one argument and types *string* into the last element clicked.
+* `put <string>` This command takes one argument and replaces whatever was in the last elment clicked with *string*.
+It is particularly useful with large blocks of text because it is much faster and preserves escape sequences such as `\n`

-Putting it all together, we can try to write a script that uses DuckDuckGo instead of Google
+With these five commands, we can try to write a script that uses DuckDuckGo instead of Google:

 ```
 set duckduckgo 'https://duckduckgo.com/'